Conjugate flow action functionals: Introduction

-The purpose of this paper is to introduce a new approach to construct an action functional for an arbitrary field described in terms of nonlinear partial differential equations .
-The key idea relies on an intrinsic representation of the field equations relatively to a flow which is assumed to be a functional of their solution.
-This flow will be called the {\em conjugate flow} of the theory.
-Let us briefly describe the main ideas that led us to introduce this conjugate flow and, more importantly, their relevance in the context of known physical systems.
-To this end, we first notice that flows of coordinates being functionals of the solution to a field equation or a system of field equations arise naturally in many areas of mathematical physics.
-Perhaps, the most relevant example is in the context of classical fluid mechanics, where the set of fluid element trajectories in space is related to the velocity field that solves, e.g., the Navier-Stokes equations \cite{Aris,Batchelor}.
-This flow of curvilinear coordinates is known as {\em Lagrangian coordinate system} and it is obtained by integrating the definition of the velocity field \cite{Venturi_A}.
-In this sense, physical fluid flow of classical mechanics can be considered as a {\em very particular type} of conjugate flow.
-Another example is the free-falling coordinate system \cite{Weinberg} in the Einstein's theory of gravitation.
-The conjugate flow here appears as a geodesic flow \cite{Lovelock} in a four-dimensional Riemannian manifold whose metric is determined by a particular distribution of energy and momentum through the Einstein's field equations.
+The purpose of this paper is to introduce a new general approach to construct an action functional for a non-potential field theory.
+The key idea relies on representing the governing equations of the theory relative to a curvilinear flow of coordinates that is assumed to be a functional of the solution field.
+This flow will be called the {\em conjugate flow} of the theory and, as we will see, it can be selected in order to satisfy the existence conditions of an action principle for any given set of field equations.
+Let us briefly describe the main ideas that led us to introduce the conjugate flow and, more importantly, their relevance in the context of known physical theories.
+To this end, let us first notice that flows of coordinates depending on solution to a system of field equations arise naturally in many areas of mathematical physics.
+Perhaps, the most relevant example is in the context of classical fluid mechanics, where the trajectories of fluid elements in space are related to the velocity field that solves, e.g., the Navier-Stokes equations \cite{Aris,Batchelor,Spurk}.
+The curvilinear coordinate system advected by such flow is known as {\em Lagrangian system} and it can be determined by integrating out the definition of the velocity field \cite{Venturi_A}.
+In this sense, physical fluid flow of classical mechanics can be considered as a very particular type of conjugate flow.
+Another example of conjugate flow is the free-falling coordinate system \cite{Weinberg} in the Einstein's theory of gravitation.
+Here the flow appears as a geodesic mapping \cite{Lovelock} in a four-dimensional Riemannian space whose metric is determined by a particular distribution of energy and momentum through the solution of the Einstein's field equations.